|

 | White Perch,

-As the autumn starts in October, the white perch fishery starts
+a "secret saltwater fishery" As the autumn starts in October, the white perch fishery starts

 to heat up.
 White perch are a freshwater species, very similar to